DemandCube/NeverwinterDP_Legacy/README.md

 1. **Issue pull request on github**
 1. **Stop making changes on the master branch till merged**

+If you have a issue that needs a code review:

+  1. Announce it on the mailing list according to
+  2. label the issue with "* needs a code review *"

+If you did a code review, your requested changes from the submitter have been fixed then:

+  1. remove the label "* needs a code review *"
+  1. label the issue with "* ready to merge *"
+  1. comment on the ticket "ready-to-merge:@yourgithubusername"
+  1. If your a commiter then merge in the changes

 Git Workflow to Develop a new Feature
 ====